We offer a discreet, speedy resolution for the removal of fleas, removing your unwanted guests quickly and safely.

 Jumping

-Flea legs are long, the hind pair well adapted for jumping; a flea can jump vertically up to 7 in (18 cm) and horizontally up to 13 in (33 cm), making the flea one of the best jumpers of all known animals (relative to body size).
+Flea legs are long, and the hind pair is well adapted for jumping; a flea can jump vertically up to 7 in (18 cm) and horizontally up to 13 in (33 cm), making the flea one of the best jumpers of all known animals (relative to body size).

 Relationship with host